This is a guest blog written by Health Labs.

 - Soreness of the mouth or tongue

 To avoid becoming deficient as a vegan, you can get your intake of B12 from nutritional yeast and some plant milk.
-Another easy way to get your B12 is in vitamin form, which should be available to you at your local grocery store.
+Another easy way to get your B12 is in vitamin form, which should be available to you at your local grocery store or online.
 But hold your horses!
 If you’re on any medication, consult your doctor before incorporating B12 vitamin into your diet to make sure it doesn’t react negatively.

 Iron is a mineral that mainly carries oxygen in the hemoglobin of red blood cells to the rest of the body in order for it to produce energy.
 It also helps remove carbon dioxide and keeps the Ph levels in your body generally stable.

 Now, there are two types of iron: heme and non-heme (yes, like hemoglobin).
 Heme is found in animals and is easily absorbed in the body.
 Non-heme is found in plants but isn’t absorbed as well.
 See the problem?

 If iron levels fall too low, production of the red blood cells that carry oxygen slows.
 This ends up developing a condition called iron deficiency anemia.

 This will result in symptoms like: